-Great culture with collaboration and respect, amazing product, good leadership, lots of optimism for the future.
-I used to dread going to work in my past companies on Monday morning.
-At Figma, I find the projects and team mates interesting and want to go and work in the morning.
-Figma is also fully remote, which gives me more time to spend with family compared to being at the road in the Bay Area traffic.
-Coming from FANG companies, I found work place politics to be close to zero.
-Very high percentage of people try to do what is right for Figma, which is very refreshing.
+Great culture with collaboration and respect, an amazing product, good leadership, and lots of optimism for the future.
+I used to dread going to work in my past companies on Monday mornings.
+At Figma, I find the projects and teammates interesting and want to go to work in the morning.
+Figma is also fully remote, which gives me more time to spend with family compared to being on the road in Bay Area traffic.
+Coming from FANG companies, I found workplace politics to be close to zero.
+A very high percentage of people try to do what is right for Figma, which is very refreshing.

 No major complaints at all.
 When we see growing pains, leadership is generally quick to address them.
-Even though company is fully remote, if you want face time with others, the Hubs are not very close.
-For instance, in Bay Area, I have to commute to SF to see team mates.
-Luckily I do it only once or twice a month, which works fine.
-Would love to see more Hubs in the East Bay.
+Even though the company is fully remote, if you want face time with others, the Hubs are not very close.
+For instance, in the Bay Area, I have to commute to SF to see teammates.
+Luckily, I do it only once or twice a month, which works fine.
+I would love to see more Hubs in the East Bay.

 The first part was a coding screen.
 Next was a full loop that included: * Two coding questions * A system design question * A behavioral interview * A description of a recent project from the past few years.